Teaching Standards and Leadership Standards

 North Carolina does not distinguish between elementary and secondary special education teachers.
 The state offers only a K-12 special education certification in the following areas: Cross Categorical (mildly/moderately disabled), Severely/Profoundly Disabled, Mentally Disabled, Visually Impaired, Behaviorally/Emotionally Disabled, Learning Disabled, Academically Gifted, Deaf and Hard of Hearing, Special Education: General Curriculum, and Special Education: Adapted Curriculum.

-North Carolina State Board of Education, TCP-A-001, Policies on General Licensure Requirements
+NC State Board of Education General Licensure Requirements

 Teacher Certification – Examination